-The routing mechanism of r-phase will continue to operate.
-At the same time, the node will check the HC of the network using two more HCReq packets, as described in section 6.3., waiting for 4NET TRAVERSAL TIME (NET TRAVERSAL TIME is explained in [3]) each time.
-If in at least one occurrence, no HCRep is obtained for the HCReq with TTL=NHT, it is implied that the network size is smaller than the NST.
-In this case, the o-phase switches to p-phase and resets the oscillation timer.
+The routing mechanism of AODV will continue to operate.
+At the same time, the Monitor and Adaptive component will check the HC of the network using two more HCReq packets, as described in section 6.3. , waiting for 4\NET TRAVERSAL TIME (NET TRAVERSAL TIME is explained in [3]) each time.
+If in at least one occurrence, no HCRep is obtained for the HCReq with TTL=U-NHT, it is implied that the network size is smaller than the NST.
+In this case, the o-phase switches to p-phase by clearing the o-phase variable and setting the RID to the OLSR RID.
+The oscillation timer is also reset.
 It also generates and floods a CML CP packet.
 The CP packet includes its address as originator address and its incremented sequence number.
-The value of the CP field in the packet is set to "Rphase".
+The value of the CP field in the packet is set to "OLSR RID".